rkawa01/agh-stochastic-ml/lab8/introduction.md

 3. Covariance Matrix - $C$ - This controls the shape and orientation of the search ellipse.
 This is the most sophisticated part.
 CMA-ES learns correlations between variables.
 If the valley is a long, narrow ridge, the covariance matrix will adapt to make the search ellipse long and narrow and align it with the ridge, making the search much more efficient.

 ![CMA-ES Adaptation](https://lilianweng.github.io/posts/2019-09-05-evolution-strategies/CMA-ES-illustration.png)

-*Image: Visualization of how CMA-ES adapts its search distribution to the landscape of the objective function.*
+*Images: Visualization of how CMA-ES adapts its search distribution to the landscape of the objective function.*

 ![CMA-ES Pseudocode](https://lilianweng.github.io/posts/2019-09-05-evolution-strategies/CMA-ES-algorithm.png)